nyangwara/Digital-Image-Processing/README.md

-# Computer-Vision-Digital-Image-Processing-with-Opencv
+#Digital-Image-Processing-with-Opencv
-I have focused on image processing using opencv C++/Python .
+I have focused on image processing algorithms using opencv C++/Python .